erezsh/runtype/docs/dispatch.md

 Users who are familiar with Julia's multiple dispatch, will find runtype's dispatch to be very familiar.

+Unlike in Julia, you are asked to instanciate your own dispatch-group, to avoid collisions between different modules and projects that aren't aware of each other.

+Ideally, every project will instanciate Dispatch only once, in a module such as `utils.py` or `common.py`.

 ## Basic Use

 First, users must instanciate the `Dispatch` object, to create a dispatch group: